Bicycle Helmets for the 2008 Season

 4. Has no more vents than you need.
 More vents = less foam.

 We usually recommend checking Consumer Reports for brand and model recommendations.
 But their most recent helmet article was in their June, 2006 issue.
 They can only test a fraction of the models described below, and most of what they tested is no longer on the market.
-The article is free on the Consumer Reports Web site.
+We have more recent Consumer Reports articles reviewed here.

 Some Interesting New Models